larajaniurek/1D_quantum_discrete_time_walk/README.md

 # 1D_quantum_walk

-1 dimensional quantum walk on a line
+Simple Python code for a 1 dimensional discrete time walk on a line with wrapped boundaries.